Apgoldberg1/Dex-Net-5.0/README.md

 ### torch_dataset.py

 Provides PyTorch dataset to load the Dex-Net 3.0 and Dex-Net 2.0 dataset.
+The dataset contains cropped 32x32 depth images of single objects paired with a grasp confidence score.
+For Dex-Net 2.0 data, this grasp metric corresponds to a parallel jaw grasp centered at the middle of the image and with the grasp axis horizontally on the image.
+For Dex-Net 3.0 suction data, this score corresponds to a suction grasp at the center of the image with the approach axis aligned to the middle column.
+See [Dex-Net 2.0](https://arxiv.org/abs/1703.09312) and [Dex-Net 3.0](https://arxiv.org/abs/1709.06670) for more details on dataset generation.

 ## grasp models